cppfw/prorab/wiki/TutorialBasicConcepts.md

 The main feature of **prorab** is that it allows having independent makefiles in several subdirectories of the project and at the same time there can be a main makefile in root directory of the project which builds all those subprojects.
-And in parallel building is still supported in that case.
+And parallel building is still supported in that case.

 Also, **prorab** provides some predefined rules for easy building of C++ applications and libraries.